-Thank you for finding this page!
-Four years ago, I wrote copy for this page
+Thank you for finding me here!
+Five years ago, I wrote copy for this page

 I went careening into a giant concrete wall.

-Ah, but publishing isn't usually that simple, and writing isn't either, and neither is life, I guess.
+Ah, but publishing isn't that simple, and writing isn't either, and neither is life, I guess.
 The publishing biz is a beast that makes no sense.
 It's a camel with many humps, and you have to keep climbing them, shuffling around and trying to find a comfortable seat.
 To mix metaphors as no writer should.

 After my third novel came out, my editor was let go, and I suddenly had no home for my work.